CUNYTechPrep/project-starter/README.md

 Each team member will need to do this on their local machine.

-### Ensure you have Postgres installed
+### Ensure you have PostgreSQL installed

-- Check if you have Postgresql installed
+- Check if you have PostgreSQL installed
   - ✅ versions 10-14 should work
   - 🚫 version 15 has not been tested
-- If you need to install Postgresql see the [installing postgres guides](https://github.com/CUNYTechPrep/guides#postgresql)
+- If you need to install PostgreSQL see the [installing PostgreSQL guides](https://github.com/CUNYTechPrep/guides#postgresql)

-### Create a postgres db
+### Create a PostgreSQL db

-Create a user in postgres named `ctp_user` with the password `ctp_pass`:
+Create a user in PostgreSQL named `ctp_user` with the password `ctp_pass`:

 > This only needs to be done one time on your machine
 > You can create additional users if you want to.